DISCLAIMER:

 commander to report from another assignment.

 Seven had seemed subdued, even pensive, as she talked to Janeway.
-Things had not been going well for her at the
+Things hadn't been going well for her at the

 time, problems adjusting to life off the ship, Janeway assumed.
 But what if there had been problems starting